Zelina Vega: Other media

 Trinidad appeared in the documentary Children of 9/11, and on the first and twentieth anniversaries of the September 11 Memorial Ceremony, she participated in the reading of victim names.

 In August 2023, Trinidad alongside New Zealand professional wrestler Cheree Crowley (best known as Dakota Kai), launched a new podcast called ZELVXandCharlieGirl.

 Acting

 Trinidad has stated that Dwayne Johnson inspired her to act in films.
-One of her most notable roles was portraying fellow professional wrestler AJ Lee in the 2019 biographical film Fighting with My Family alongside Saraya Bevis (then known as Paige).
+One of her most notable roles was portraying fellow professional wrestler AJ Lee in the 2019 biographical film Fighting with My Family alongside Florence Pugh (who was portraying Paige).

 Video games

-Trinidad appears as a non-playable manager in WWE 2K19 and then as a playable character in WWE Mayhem as a manager, WWE Universe, WWE Champions, WWE SuperCard, WWE 2K20, WWE 2K23 WWE 2K24 and WWE 2K25.
+Trinidad appears as a non-playable manager in WWE 2K19 and then as a playable character in WWE Mayhem as a manager, WWE Universe, WWE Champions, WWE SuperCard, WWE 2K20, WWE 2K23 WWE 2K24, WWE 2K25 and WWE 2K26.

 Trinidad also features in Street Fighter 6 as an in-game commentator.

 Personal life

 In 2018, Trinidad married fellow professional wrestler Tom Büdgen, better known as Aleister Black.
 They reside in Tampa, Florida.
 She was previously in a six-year relationship with fellow professional wrestler Daniel Solwold Jr., better known as Austin Aries.

 On the 10th anniversary of the September 11 attacks, Trinidad spoke about her father who died as a result of the terrorist attacks in an out-of-character interview on TNA's No Surrender pay-per-view.

 Trinidad has described herself as a "vegan athlete" and actively promotes her lifestyle on social media and on YouTube.
 Outside of professional wrestling, Trinidad is a cosplayer and often dresses as characters from anime.